The TikZ and PGF Packages

 Graph Drawing

-29 Using Graph Drawing in PGF
+29 Using Graph Drawing in PGF¶

 by Till Tantau

-• PGF Library graphdrawing
+PGF Library graphdrawing

-• \usepgflibrary{graphdrawing} % and plain
+\usepgflibrary{graphdrawing} %

-\usepgflibrary[graphdrawing] % Cont
+\usepgflibrary[graphdrawing] % ConTeXt

 This package provides the core support for graph drawing inside pgf.
-It does so by providing pgf macros for controlling the graph drawing system, but also implements the binding to the graph drawing system (see Section 39 for details on bindings).
+It does so by providing

-29.1 Overview
+29.1 Overview¶

 Just like everywhere else in pgf, TikZ is “just a convenient syntax” in the context of graph drawing.
 The “hard work” of binding the internal representations of nodes and edges with the graph drawing system written in Lua is not done by TikZ, but rather by a set of macros that are part of the basic pgf layer.

-The documentation of the pgf part of the graph drawing system that is presented in the following includes only those macros that other packages could conceivably call in order to use the graph drawing system without using TikZ; for instance, for efficiency reasons.
+The documentation of the pgf part of the graph drawing system that is presented in the following includes only those macros that other TeX packages could conceivably call in order to use the graph drawing system without using TikZ; for instance, for efficiency reasons.
 (The internal callback functions defined in the graphdrawing library that are part of the binding between pgf and the graph drawing system are not documented, should not be called, and may change in the future.)

-29.2 How Graph Drawing in PGF Works
+29.2 How Graph Drawing in PGF Works¶

 The core idea behind graph drawing in pgf is that inside special graph drawing scopes whenever pgf creates a node, we intercept this node creation and do not immediately place the node.
 Rather, we pass it down to Lua part of the graph drawing system via calls to appropriate methods of the (Lua) class InterfaceToDisplay.
 The effect will be that the nodes are “tucked away” in some internal tables.
 For edges, we introduce a special command called \pgfgdedge that tells the graph drawing system that there is an edge between two tucked-away nodes.
 Then, at the end of the graph drawing scope, a graph drawing algorithm written in Lua starts to work on the graph by computing new positions for the nodes.
 Once the algorithm has finished, the graph drawing system starts sending back the nodes and edges to pgf via the methods of the class BindingToPGF.
-These methods reinsert some code into the output stream that finally places the nodes at their final positions.
-Note that graph drawing algorithms are perfectly oblivious to all of this; indeed, the graph drawing algorithms can even be used independently of .
+These methods reinsert some code into the TeX output stream that finally places the nodes at their final positions.
+Note that graph drawing algorithms are perfectly oblivious to all of this; indeed, the graph drawing algorithms can even be used independently of TeX.

 Let us have a look at a simple example to see what happens when a graph is specified: